 Our methodology is based on the PBD paradigm [16, 28].
-In our methodology we distinguish four separate layers (platforms) as depicted on Figure 1.
-We start out description from the platform layer, where we represent the node HW platform as the composition of several HW components where the CPU plays the role of a central component that manages the access to the peripheral components such as: transceiver, ADC, several timers, a flash memory and an IRQ controller.
-Each of the components is defined as a finite state machine (FSM), where the number of states of each particular machine is limited by the number of possible states (e.g., running, sleeping, hibernate for the CPU) with numerical parameters (e.g., current and time) determining the power consumed by this hardware component in a particular state.
-The FSMs of the peripheral components are synchronized only with the FSM of the CPU by means of a bidirectional channel.
-Our framework allows the definition of several standard WSN platforms composed of a number of hardware components that build the platform layer.
-The choice of a HW platform is left to the user to be defined by choosing a specific platform library that include the energy and timing parameters for operations performed by HW components.
+In our methodology we distinguish four separate layers as depicted on Figure 1.
+We start our description from the platform layer, where we represent the node HW platform as the composition of several HW components.
+Here, the CPU plays the role of a central component that manages access to peripheral components, such as: transceiver, ADC, timers, a flash memory and an IRQ controller.
+Our approach to modeling HW platforms is based on separating the behavior of each component from its performance.
+The behavior is represented as a Finite State Machine (FSM), whose states correspond to the possible operating modes of the component (e.g., running, sleeping, hibernate, etc.).
+The behavior of a timer, for example, is essentially the same for different timer components.
+The states and transitions of the FSM are then given attributes that include information on the energy consumption and performance of the operation.
+These numbers depend on the particular component, and can be obtained by estimation or by characterization to improve accuracy.
+Each HW platform is therefore represented in our framework as the interconnection of a set of appropriate FSMs for its components.
+In practice, several standard platforms can be defined upfront in the form of libraries.
+The user is then able to choose the specific platform library by configuring the kind and number of components, and their associated performance parameters.

-The upper layer, called application layer, is used to present an application through a set of semantic primitives.
+The upper layer, called application layer, is used to describe an application through a set of semantic primitives.
 This is an open layer, where the application description is left to the user.
 Each application is presented as a set of services calls and user functions described in C/C++ language.
-At this layer user interacts with hardware by means of services provided by the services layer in a purely functional way.
+At this layer, users interact with the hardware by means of services provided by the services layer in a purely functional way.
+Our future work includes using the application layer to interface our framework to existing software platforms, such as TinyOS 2.0.
+For that case, the idea is to interface the Hardware Presentation (HP) and the Hardware Adaptation (HA) layers of TinyOS directly with the service layer of our framework.
+This way, a native TinyOS application could be run on our simulator without change.